 - don't prepare food for others if you have suffered from food poisoning or have an infectious illness

 Cooking your turkey

 Cooking your turkey at the right temperature and for the correct length of time will ensure that any harmful bacteria are killed.
 Always check the advice on the packaging and follow the cooking instructions provided.

 Cook your stuffing in a separate roasting tin, not inside the turkey.
-The turkey will cook more easily and the cooking guidelines will be more accurate if it isn’t stuffed.
+The turkey will cook more easily and the cooking guidelines will be based on a bird that is not stuffed.
 A stuffed turkey will take longer to cook and may not cook thoroughly if it has not reached the correct temperature all the way through.

 Before serving your turkey, always check that: